christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch04_keys.md

 However, this changes when an attacker is able to influence the original input value.
-For example, an attacker participates in the creation of a multisignature script where they don't need to submit their public key until after they learn all of the other partys' public keys.
+For example, an attacker participates in the creation of a multisignature script where they don’t need to submit their public key until after they learn all of the other partys' public keys.
 In that case, the strength of hash algorithm is reduced to its square root.
 For HASH160, the probability becomes 1-in-2^80^.
 This is a _collision attack_.

-// bits80=$( echo '2^80' | bc )
-// seconds_per_hour="$(( 60 * 60))"
-// bitcoin-cli getmininginfo | jq "(.networkhashps / $bits80 * $seconds_per_hour)"
-// 0.8899382363032076

 To put those numbers in context, as of early 2023, all Bitcoin miners combined execute about 2^80^ hash functions every hour.
-They run a different hash function than HASH160, so their existing hardware can't create collision attacks for it, but the existence of the Bitcoin network proves that collision attacks against 160-bit functions like HASH160 are ((("HASH160")))practical.
-Bitcoin miners have spent the equivalent of billions of US dollars on special hardware, so creating a collision attack wouldn't be cheap, but there are organizations that expect to receive billions of dollars in bitcoins to addresses generated by processes involving multiple parties, which could make the attack profitable.
+They run a different hash function than HASH160, so their existing hardware can’t create collision attacks for it, but the existence of the Bitcoin network proves that collision attacks against 160-bit functions like HASH160 are ((("HASH160")))practical.
+Bitcoin miners have spent the equivalent of billions of US dollars on special hardware, so creating a collision attack wouldn’t be cheap, but there are organizations that expect to receive billions of dollars in bitcoins to addresses generated by processes involving multiple parties, which could make the attack profitable.

-There are well-established cryptographic protocols for preventing collision attacks, but a simple solution that doesn't require any special knowledge on the part of wallet developers is to simply use a stronger hash function.
+There are well-established cryptographic protocols for preventing collision attacks, but a simple solution that doesn’t require any special knowledge on the part of wallet developers is to simply use a stronger hash function.
 Later upgrades to Bitcoin made that possible, and newer Bitcoin addresses provide at least 128 bits of collision